Vietnam

 The Reunification Express

 The national railway system spans the entire length of Vietnam’s coast and connects many of Vietnam’s major cities.
 The entire journey from Hanoi to Ho Chi Minh City takes more than 30 hours.
 Options range from third-class hard seat to air-conditioned cushioned seat or sleeper.
 It is recommended to book train tickets several weeks in advance, especially for weekend travel and in the summer.
-Asian Trails can help with arrangements.
+Asian Trails can help with the arrangements.

 Taxis